Blogs can kill brands

 The cost of a negative brand experience

-For all of the pitches and tricks that seemed to be part of Deer Lake Chrysler’s modus operandi, I still spent no more on the minivan than I had originally intended to.
+For all of the pitches and tricks that seemed to be part of Deer Lake Chrysler’s (Metrotown Mitsubishi) modus operandi, I still spent no more on the minivan than I had originally intended to.
 The song and dance simply did not work.
 I didn’t purchase the seemingly exorbitantly-priced warranty package; I demanded they remove the unauthorized charges; and I was unwilling to be “guilted” into overpaying, regardless of how that might affect the salesperson’s commission.

 So, let’s add this up.
 I’ll never buy a car there.
 My friends are now unlikely to shop there.
 The 60,000 people who read this blog monthly will, at very least, think twice about looking at cars there.
 The total purchase my wife and I made added up to less than $25,000.
 My question is: How many advertisements have to be run to gain one new customer, versus the many lost to a negative brand experience?